 - To facilitate improvements in diagnosis and the delivery of high-quality, accessible and cost-effective healthcare for all patients with a medical condition requiring a particular concentration of expertise in medical domains where expertise is rare.
 The high specialisation of the Network members in the domain of rare and complex heart diseases will allow providing high-quality diagnostic and treatment services to deal with these specific conditions.
 In addition, the Network includes both general and paediatric hospitals, covering all age groups that can potentially be affected.
 Another added value is the balanced location of Network centres across Western, Central, and Eastern Europe, which facilitates patient accessibility to healthcare and cross-border patient pathways.

 - To maximise the cost-effective use of resources by concentrating them when appropriate.
-Economies of scale and concentration of healthcare resources have been considered through a balanced distribution of Network members within countries according to their extension and population (6 reference centres in Italy; 3 reference centres in the United Kingdom, France, and Spain; 2 centres in Belgium; 1 centre in the Netherlands, Germany, Finland, Czech Republic, Sweden, Romania and Denmark).
+Economies of scale and concentration of healthcare resources have been considered through a balanced distribution of Network members within countries according to their extension and population.

 - To reinforce research, epidemiological surveillance like registries and provide training for health professionals.
 A common web-based registry of patients with rare and complex heart diseases will be set up, maintained and exploited, enabling to perform multi-centre research.
-These activities will be conducted by a specific cross-cutting action group ‘Data Management and E-health’.
-Likewise, blended training activities (e-learning and vocal presentations) for health professionals will be organized by a specific ‘Teaching & E-learning’ cross-cutting action group.
+Likewise, blended training activities (e-learning, webinars and vocal presentations) for health professionals will be organized.
 Furthermore, the European Society of Cardiology (ESC), Association for European Paediatric Cardiology (AEPC) as well as the European Congenital Heart Surgeons Association (ECHSA) have provided their endorsement to strongly support ERN GUARD-HEART during its network’s lifetime.

 - To encourage the development of quality and safety benchmarks and to help develop and spread best practice within and outside the network.
-Key activities of the cross-cutting action group ‘Knowledge Management’ are to develop an internal benchmarking, collect new evidences, identify best practices and standardize processes in order to improve the quality and safety of care.
+Key activities are to develop an internal benchmarking, collect new evidences, identify best practices and standardize processes in order to improve the quality and safety of care.
 Improvements will be disseminated internally and externally in line with a global strategy of transparent communication.